 What about you?

 If you feel like crying, and you’re on your own or with supportive people, do so.
 Don’t hold back.
 Allowing ourselves to cry is one way to deal with what we are feeling.
-It’s a release.
+It’s a release, and it’s a way to remind ourselves that we will get through this, that we are resilient.
+Reminding ourselves that we are resilient is a good way to add to our resilience.

 If you can’t allow yourself to cry, at least make the choice to cry.
 Give yourself permission to cry.
 That’s a start.

-If you can’t give yourself permission to cry, at least give yourself permission to suffer.
+If you cannot give yourself permission to cry, at least give yourself permission to suffer.
 Even that can provide relief.

 ‘Sometimes the most empowering thing you can do is get real, get ugly, express your emotions and bawl your eyes out.’